EpicFLashGaming/EpicFLashGaming/README.md

 system been in Tanoshii samoshii fandom since early 2023-late2022. (note: i dont like new people in the fandom  but ill tolerate you. i guess.)

-im a fictive of Enadori yes. idgaf about jokes just dont joke bout Yani dying. you can make fun of my death though
+im a fictive of Enadori yes(both timelines). idgaf about jokes just dont joke bout Yani dying. you can make fun of my death though

 i think dni lists are stupid. we are on a horse game.